 I am six months postpartum, to the day, and wanted to share an update on my hormone journey as I know it’s not talked about enough, or at all, with many doctors- especially for women.
 This is a very personal subject and I am choosing to share to hopefully help guide other women into getting their hormones checked as well.
-I gain nothing from sharing this blog, so please, be gentle and kind if you choose to leave a comment or respond in any way.
+I gain nothing from sharing this blog, so please, be gentle if you choose to leave a comment or respond in any way.

 A little background, I gave birth to my daughter in August 2020 and dealt with severe PPA (postpartum anxiety) for over a year.
 I gave birth to my son March 2022 and have now been struggling with PPD (postpartum depression) for the last six months on top of my anxiety.
 I simply have not felt like myself since getting pregnant.
 My symptoms include, but are not limited to: weight fluctuations, brain fog, low sex drive, decrease in muscle, strength, and size, mood swings, heart palpitations, depression, anxiety, fatigue, muscle weakness, etc. If you’d like to take a test to see if you are experiencing hormone issues prior to blood work, here’s the basic test from the wellness center I go to.
 If you want to list me as a referral- I would be grateful, they have multiple locations in the midwest.

 This is not to say that if you are experiencing the above symptoms that you have a hormone imbalance.
 I am simply stating my symptoms.
 I am not a doctor and this blog is not intended to be viewed or consumed as medical advice.

 I expressed my concerns to my OB and he told me he couldn’t call in a panel until I was one year postpartum and I told him I couldn’t feel this way for another six months so he recommended a functional medicine doctor to get my panels ran and to get some answers.
 He also requested I provide them the blood work and any hormone therapy information to have in my chart as well.